garrandall/popular-music-data/tracks/remind-me-to-forget-kygo-miguel.md

-It doesn't matter where you are, you can keep my regret 'Cause baby, I got these scars, reminding me to forget Reminding me, I got these scars, to forget your love Keep reminding me, ooh, to forget your love
+It doesn't matter where you are, you can keep my regret 'Cause baby, I got these scars, reminding me to forget Reminding me, I got these scars, to forget your love Keep reminding me, oh, to forget your love

 You left your burn (in my heart)
 You left your mark, reminding me to forget